rolandeke/abdul-tamba-lebbie/README.md

 Company X is a growing business that is having difficulty keeping track of its employees' attendance.
 The HR department is manually tracking attendance on a spreadsheet, but this is becoming a time-consuming and error-prone process.

-Your task is to create a web-based system using ReactJS for client side and Nodejs Express for server side that will allow Company X to easily track its employees' attendance.
+Your task is to create a web-based system using ReactJS for client side and Nodejs for server side that will allow Company X to easily track its employees' attendance.
 The system should have the following requirements:

 1. **CRUD (Create, Read, Update, Delete) functionalities for employees:** The HR department should be able to add, view, edit, and delete employee records.
 Each employee record should include the following information:
 - **Name**